 Let me confess to having taken the easy way in.
 My mind first went to the noun (where we sleep), then to the verb (“to sleep with”).
 Yours may have too, but the more time you spend with this remarkable book, the more you might come to think of planting, tending, picking.
 A bed of roses—or indeed, no bed of roses.
 Elizabeth Metzger’s poems act as both repositories and engines of mystery, of “secrets other secrets / have rubbed away,” yet their mysteriousness never feels coy.
 There’s a difference between hiding information and asserting control over how it’s revealed.
 “I stayed off-center,” she writes, and to me this has always seemed like one of the better places from which to view things, but hers is furthermore a poetry that recognizes, as Gertrude Stein put it, “there is no use in a center.”
 Among Metzger’s many gifts is her ability to describe complicated positions simply, facing down the conundrums of language and perspective to devastating effect: “The children left me. / You say they came.” —Mark Bibbins

-Our sincere congratulations to Elizabeth Metzger, whose book “Bed” will be published in time for her debut reading this summer at the Sunken Garden Poetry Festival, date and time to be announced.
+Our sincere congratulations to Elizabeth Metzger, whose book “Bed” will be published in time for her debut reading this fall at the Sunken Garden Poetry Festival, September 11-13.

 2021 Sunken Garden Runners-Up